PeterWoodiih/parking-occupancy-classificatio/README.md

 1. Reading parking-space annotations from XML files
 2. Extracting individual parking spaces from images
-3. Applying perspective transformation to standardize the parking-space regions
+3. Applying perspective transformation to standardize parking-space regions
 4. Preparing and normalizing the dataset
 5. Training a Convolutional Neural Network
 6. Evaluating the model on validation and test data